GNB-UAM/FLC-Hybrot/README.md

       `plot_controller.py`
       `plot_record_video.py`
 ### Data Analysis
-  - Scripts for analysis in Python for invariants translation and for the speed stability in the robot's movement
+  - Scripts for analysis in Python for invariants translation and for the speed stability in the robot's movement.
+This scripts where used for the Figures in the published work associated to this repository.
+Follow the instructions in data-analysis/data/README.md to reproduce them.
   - Folder: `data-analysis`